bigcommerce/dev-docs/docs/api-docs/partner/subscriptions/foundation-guide.md

 ## Configure Stripe

 We've designed this integration to use Stripe Connect so that your app can use one connection to submit payments to multiple merchants' previously configured Stripe accounts.
+See [Stripe Billing](https://support.bigcommerce.com/s/article/Connecting-Stripe-Payment-Gateway?language=en_US#billing) for merchant configuration instructions.

-In fact, this is an obligate multi-tenant app, even if you build it for a single merchant's use.
 The respective architectures of the Stripe and BigCommerce APIs on which this app relies require the app to make charges using the **merchant-specific Stripe account's public key** and the **app-specific Stripe account's secret key**.

 This arrangement provides the following benefits:
 * The merchant can change the Stripe account they use without breaking the integration.